-It is very important that you as a taxpayer know and exercise your rights such as a right for a representation, right to appeal your disagreements both the IRS Office of Appeals and before the tax courts.
+It is very important that you as a taxpayer know and exercise your rights such as a right to a representation, and the right to appeal your disagreements both the IRS Office of Appeals and before the tax courts.
 You will have 30 days to respond to the IRS audit or examination notice.
-Prior to providing any documents, it is highly recommended to consult with a licensed tax professional who is qualified and has expertise to prepare you for the audit meeting, handle the IRS audit communication, and request for an appeal if necessary.
+Prior to providing any documents, it is highly recommended to consult with a licensed tax professional who is qualified and has the expertise to prepare you for the audit meeting, handle the IRS audit communication, and request for an appeal if necessary.

 Tax Audit Service

 Having tax representation may be a wise decision.
-Having a tax team who is fully versed on your particular case may prove to save you thousands of dollars in back taxes.
+Having a tax team that is fully versed in your particular case may prove to save you thousands of dollars in back taxes.
 We provide only the necessary information to the tax agencies that will allow for the largest reduction in the amount owed.
 Call Coast One Tax Group today for a free consultation to learn how we can best represent your rights and interests in a tax audit.